gontract/gontract/README.md

-All the condition functions panic if the `predicate` is false and return normally otherwise.
+In order to prevent further code execution, all these condition functions panic if the `predicate` is false and return normally otherwise.

 Finally, the module provides a helper function for writing unit tests: